formlio/forml/docs/workflow/topology.rst

 Logical Structures
 ------------------

-When implementing more complex topologies (typically in scope of :doc:`operators development
+When implementing more complex topologies (typically in scope of :ref:`operators development
 <operator>`), the significant parts of the task graph become its *entry* and *exit* nodes (as
 that's where new connections are being added), while the inner nodes (already fully connected) fade away from the perspective of the ongoing construction.